 “Ashlyn is one of the most intuitive students I have worked with as both a student in the classroom and as a research mentee,” Vandermast said.
 “She immediately grasps the nuances inherent in the work we are doing together and communicating with her has always felt more like it would with a peer than with a student,” he said.

 Originally from Burlington, N.C., Altmann is an Honors Fellow who is majoring in chemistry and computer science.
-The first Goldwater Scholar from Elon to win the award as a sophomore, she is a member of the Phi Kappa Phi national honor society, the American Chemical Society Club, and serves as a consultant for the Elon MakerHub.
+Only the second Goldwater Scholar from Elon to win the award as a sophomore, she is a member of the Phi Kappa Phi national honor society, the American Chemical Society Club, and serves as a consultant for the Elon MakerHub.
 She plans to pursue a doctorate in environmental chemistry and then work as a researcher studying environmental remediation.

 Her research at Elon is focused on the trace metals present in cigarettes, and the leaching of those metals from smoked cigarette butts into different environmentally relevant solutions.
 Assistant Professor of Chemistry Justin Clar is her mentor for her research.